 Life Insurance Period of Contestability

-The life insurance period of contestability provides another set of reasons the company may deny a claim.
-The contestability period is the time during which the issuing company can contest a policy or deny a claim for three additional reasons.
+The period of contestability also factors into how long you need to have life insurance before you die.
+The contestability period is the time during which the issuing company can fight to invalidate a policy or deny a claim.

 - Suicide or intentional acts of self-harm